 In the context of the large scale structure formation, the fastest growing mode in the linear theory has decaying vorticity.
 So it is natural to seek potential solutions of the model equations \eqref{e1.1} and \eqref{e1.2}.
 Then the velocity can be represented in terms of a velocity potential $\phi$, see \cite{w1}.
-In this case, $u^\epsilon$, $\epsilon>0$ can be constructed using the standard Hopf-Cole transformation, see \cite{j3, w1}.
+In this case, $u^\epsilon$, $\epsilon>0$ can be constructed using the standard Hopf-Cole transformation, \cite{j3, w1}.
 Then the continuity equation for $\rho^\epsilon$ is a linear equation with smooth bounded coefficients which can be solved using the method of characteristics.
 We use this method to construct weak asymptotic solution of \eqref{e1.1} and \eqref{e1.3}.

-For the inviscid system \eqref{e1.2}, spherical solution of the form $u=(x/r) q$, $\rho(x)=\rho(r)$, $r=|x|$, was constructed for $n=3$ in \cite{jm1}.
+For the inviscid system \eqref{e1.2}, spherical solutions of the form $u=(x/r) q$, $\rho(x)=\rho(r)$, $r=|x|$, was constructed for $n=3$ in \cite{jm1}.
 This is a special case of potential velocity.
-It was shown that the radial component of velocity and density satisfies
+It was shown that the radial components of velocity and density satisfy

 where $r=|x|$.
-By the change of variable $p=r^2\rho$, the equation \eqref{e1.4} takes the form
+By the change of variable $p=r^2\rho$ the equation \eqref{e1.4} takes the form

-Classical theory of hyperbolic conservation laws of Lax \cite{la1} is not applicable due to formation of $\delta$ waves.
-However the system \eqref{e1.5} has been well studied in \cite{j2,j4,j6}.
-Using explicit solution of this system, we obtain radial solution of \eqref{e1.2}, with initial data at $t=0$ and with different behaviors at the origin $x=0$.
+Classical theory of hyperbolic conservation laws of Lax \cite{la1} is not applicable due to the formation of $\delta$ waves.
+However the system \eqref{e1.5} is well studied in \cite{j2,j4,j6}.
+Using explicit solution of this system, we obtain radial solution of \eqref{e1.2}, with initial data at $t=0$ and with different behaviours at the origin $x=0$.
 It is clear that in the region of smoothness, $u$ and $\rho$ constructed using \eqref{e1.5} is a solution of the multidimensional system \eqref{e1.1}.
 As the solution is not smooth, it is not obvious that the constructed distribution is a weak solution of the multidimensional system \eqref{e1.2}.
-We show that along the surface of discontinuity, the Rankine Hugoniot condition derived by Albeverio and Shelkovich \cite{a1} is satisfied.